 Transitional-aged youth often find themselves homeless for a variety of reasons — fleeing abuse and neglect at home; poverty; and exiting the child welfare, criminal justice, or mental health systems.
-The primary goals of Project HOME are to enable homeless, transitional-aged youth to obtain and remain in safe and affordable permanent housing, access community resources, increase life skills, obtain employment, and achieve greater self-determination and independence so they feel like they belong within the community.
+The primary goals of Project HOME are to enable homeless, transitional-aged youth in the city of Utica to obtain and remain in safe and affordable permanent housing, access community resources, increase life skills, obtain employment, and achieve greater self-determination and independence so they feel like they belong within the community.

 Within Project HOME, our services include assisting participants with obtaining and moving into permanent housing, supporting participants with stabilizing housing, and connecting participants to community resources and mainstream supports.
 In addition, this program provides participants with a security deposit and up to 9 months of rental assistance.